Benmuiruri/100-days-of-code/log.md

 ### Day 4: April 5, 2019
 ##### (freeCodeCamp - Responsive Web Design Projects - Build a Personal Portfolio Webpage)

 **Today's Progress**: I created the front part of my portfolio, with a bit of animation.
 I'm trying to go for a minimalistic design here.
 Still didn't write the About Me section.
 Also I'm thinking about adding a scroll up transition (btw is that what they call it?) from the welcome section to the About Me.
-Anyway, this is what I have so far (minus responsive):
+Anyway, this is what I have so far (minus media query):

 ![portfolio sample](https://res.cloudinary.com/dzqqlj7am/image/upload/v1554492203/63.png)